 A series of chamber concerts with leading RPO musicians

-RPO Preludes are a series of chamber concerts curated and performed by leading musicians from the Royal Philharmonic Orchestra.
-These concerts take place on the concert stage of Cadogan Hall from 6.15pm, before the main concert begins at 7.30pm.
-The series provides a unique opportunity to not only listen to some astounding chamber music, but also the hear some of our musicians in a more intimate and personal setting.
+RPO Preludes is a series of chamber concerts curated and performed by musicians from the Royal Philharmonic Orchestra.
+These thirty-minute concerts take place on stage at Cadogan Hall from 6.15pm, before the main concerts begin at 7.30pm.
+The series provides a unique opportunity not only to listen to some astounding chamber music, but also to hear the RPO musicians in a more intimate and personal setting.

 For more than seven decades the Royal Philharmonic Orchestra (RPO) has been at the forefront of music-making in the UK.
 The Orchestra's regular performances at its London home Cadogan Hall are complemented by a distinguished series at Southbank Centre's Royal Festival Hall, a hugely popular series at the Royal Albert Hall and frequent visits to its seven principal residencies across the UK.
 With a wider reach than any other UK large ensemble, the RPO has truly become Britain's national orchestra.www.rpo.co.uk